Nitrokey/nethsm/docs/clustering.md

 #### Registering a new node

+**WARNING**: registering a node immediately introduces a new node in the cluster, modifying the quorum threshold, even if the node has not actually joined yet.
+This can render the existing nodes inoperable until the new node has actually joined.
+Refer to the [API documentation](https://nethsmdemo.nitrokey.com/api_docs/index.html) and the "Operational Redundancy" section of this document.

 Have at hand the IP of the node that will join.
 The full *URL* (also called *peer URL* in `etcd` terminology) of that node will be `https://<IP_of_node>:2380` (e.g. `https://192.168.1.1:2380`).
 The port